AnanthSankaralingam/chromie/README.md

 # chromie

 TODOs
-1. local updates to extension code --> minimal saves (updates to supabase)
-2. encourage comments in new_ext prompt
-3. display project names on builder page
 4. debug monthly_reset issue. when monthly_reset is due, user should be required to create or continue subscription.
 5. after purchasing a plan, a user's current token usage and monthly_reset should reset to 0.

-6. frontend shouldn't disable the text box when code is generating, only send button.
+Security TODOs
-7. move all API calls (fireworks, openai) to a nextjs route or lambda function. ideally lambda/ec2 for security, don't think .env file is impenetrable.
+1. move all API calls (fireworks, openai) to a nextjs route or lambda function. ideally lambda/ec2 for security, don't think .env file is impenetrable.

 Optimizing TODOs
 1. cache files in builder while a session is in progress. upsert to db but don't repeatedly fetch. might be solved with chat history